CMPSC-301-Allegheny-College-Spring-2023/finalProject/README.md

 Note: At this point in the class, there has already been much exposure to using many different types of statistical tools to handle different formats of data.

-As with the last lab, it is therefore expected that the student will able to research code development and will be able to resolve data formatting issues during while working on the analysis of data.
+As with the last lab, it is therefore expected that the student will be able to research code development and will be able to resolve data formatting issues while working on the analysis of data.
 In particular, these skills comprise the ability to research R-statistics software packages for the application to the particular contexts for which they were designed and to extract knowledge from the produced visualizations and extracted interpretation of results.
 Furthermore, the student will be able to explain credible results and conclusions which are to be entirely supported by the methods and data.

 ## Group Work